dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 <h2 id="tooling">Tooling</h2>

 There is no match when it comes to tooling.
 Microsoft's .NET languages have always benefited from excellent tooling.
-[Visual Studio]() was the uncontested leader for a long time, but in recent years the competition has racked up.
-[JetBrains](), the company who invented [ReSharper](), has released a new IntelliJ driven cross platform IDE called [Rider]().
-Meanwhile Microsoft developed a new open source editor called [Code]().
-[Visual Studio Code]() has quickly emerged as the [most popular development environment](https://insights.stackoverflow.com/survey/2018/#technology-most-popular-development-environments) amongst programmers and boasts a huge marketplace of useful plugins.
-Thanks to [Krzysztof Cieślak](https://twitter.com/k_cieslak) there is a superb extension called [Ionide]() for F#.
+[Visual Studio](https://visualstudio.microsoft.com/vs/) was the uncontested leader for a long time, but in recent years the competition has racked up.
+[JetBrains](https://www.jetbrains.com/), the company who invented [ReSharper](https://www.jetbrains.com/resharper/), has released a new IntelliJ driven cross platform IDE called [Rider](https://www.jetbrains.com/rider/).
+Meanwhile Microsoft developed a new open source editor called [Code](https://github.com/Microsoft/vscode).
+[Visual Studio Code](https://code.visualstudio.com/) has quickly emerged as the [most popular development environment](https://insights.stackoverflow.com/survey/2018/#technology-most-popular-development-environments) amongst programmers and boasts a huge marketplace of useful plugins.
+Thanks to [Krzysztof Cieślak](https://twitter.com/k_cieslak) there is a superb extension called [Ionide](http://ionide.io/) for F#.

 Visual Studio, JetBrains Rider and Visual Studio Code with Ionide are three of the world's best programming IDEs which are cross platform compatible, run on all major operating systems and support F#.

-## F# conquering the web
+<h2 id="fsharp-conquering-the-web">F# conquering the web</h2>

 As I mentioned at the very beginning F# is not just a language for algebraic stuff.
 Functional programming in general is a perfect fit for anything web related.
 A web application is basically a large function with a single parameter input (HTTP request) and a single parameter output (HTTP response).

 ### F# on the Backend

 F# has an abundance of diverse and feature rich web frameworks.
 My personal favourite is a library called [Giraffe](https://github.com/giraffe-fsharp/Giraffe) (disclaimer: I am the core maintainer of this project).
-Giraffe sits on top of [ASP.NET Core](https://www.asp.net/core), which means that it mostly piggybacks off the entire ASP.NET Core environment, its performance attributes and community contributions.
+[Giraffe](https://github.com/giraffe-fsharp/Giraffe) sits on top of [ASP.NET Core](https://www.asp.net/core), which means that it mostly piggybacks off the entire ASP.NET Core environment, its performance attributes and community contributions.
 In Giraffe a web application is composed through a combination of many smaller functions which get glued together via the Kleisli operator:

 ```
 let webApp =